wang-xinyu/tensorrtx/senet/README.md

 [https://arxiv.org/abs/1709.01507](https://arxiv.org/abs/1709.01507)

-For the Pytorch implementation, you can refer to [wang-xinyu/senet.pytorch](https://github.com/wang-xinyu/senet.pytorch).
+For the Pytorch implementation, you can refer to [wang-xinyu/senet.pytorch](https://github.com/wang-xinyu/senet.pytorch), which is forked from [moskomule/senet.pytorch](https://github.com/moskomule/senet.pytorch).

 ```